 The Fab Lab is one of few select academic institutions around the world utilizing robotic automation to perform both subtractive and additive manufacturing processes.
 The technologies have existed in the aerospace and automotive industries for some time, but have just recently infiltrated the architectural-fabrication industry.
 The Fab Lab operates numerous computer-numerical controlled (CNC) machines, allowing students and faculty to work with virtually any material.

-The two new laser cutting systems are now installed in the west computer cluster on the third floor.
+Laser Cutters - The three new laser cutting systems are now installed in the west computer cluster on the third floor.
 These systems are available for use by authorized users on a weekly signup basis.

 The Lab employs numerous assistants to help with the various operations in the lab, including the laser cutters, the CNC router, and the 3d printers.